Diapolo10/5G00EV25-3001_client/README.md

 cargo doc --open --no-deps
 ```

-I recommend running the command with --no-deps option
-as long as you don't need documentation for the dependencies.
+I recommend running the command with --no-deps option as long as you don't need documentation for the dependencies.

-More thorough documentation on the app can be found in the docs folder.
+More thorough documentation on the app and how to install the executable file can be found in the docs folder.